A Foodcentric Life

 Italian dressing ingredients.

 • Oil: The best choice for delicious dressing is extra-virgin olive oil.
-Avocado oil works too.
+Avocado oil works too but doesn't have the flavor.

 • Vinegar: Vinegar gives Italian dressing brightness and tang.
 Choose champagne, white wine vinegar, red wine vinegar, or apple cider vinegar.
 All work well in Italian salad dressing.